haskell/ghcup-hs/docs/guide.md

 ## Overriding distro detection

-If you're running e.g. an Ubuntu derivate based on 18.04 and ghcup is picking bindists that don't work well, you could do this in `config.yaml`:
+If you're running e.g. an Ubuntu derivative based on 18.04 and ghcup is picking bindists that don't work well, you could do this in `config.yaml`:

 ```yml